simpleanalytics/blog/_posts/2022-04-26-4-best-google-analytics-alternatives.md

 Plausible is closer to Simple Analytics than Google Analytics and is also built by a small team focused on privacy and ease of use.

 ### Data Insights
 Plausible does use of cookies and only collects personal data anonymized for 24 hours.
 This approach aligns with their privacy vision and provides more data insights.
-By collecting IP addresses for 24 hours, Plausible can track sessions on the same day, making their unique visitor count more accurate.
+By collecting hashes of IP addresses for 24 hours, Plausible can track sessions on the same day, making their unique visitor count more accurate.
 Conversions on the same day can be attributed as well.
 It's, therefore, easier to set goals and track conversions.
 In addition, they can show visitors' locations on the city level, whereas Simple Analytics does this on the country level.

 In comparison to Simple Analytics, they provide more data but are also less privacy-friendly.

 ### User Experience
 Plausible looks similar to Simple Analytics in that they use a one-page dashboard to show key metrics.
 It also works the same in that everything is clickable, and segmenting is easy.
-The UI looks very good, and it's built in a very intuitive way.
+The UI looks good, and it's built in an intuitive way.

 Plausible is also a lightweight web analytics tool (1kb).
 The impact on your page load speed is, therefore, very low.
 Switching from Google Analytics to Plausible will positively affect your page load speed.

 ### Data Interoperability
 For a few weeks, it's now possible to import data from Google Analytics directly into Plausible.
 You won't have to deal with a loss of historical data moving to Plausible.
 It also has an API to export your data.
-From the docs on their website, we don't see any integrations with dashboarding tools like Powerbi or Google Data Studio.
+However, this is limited to aggregated data.
+Simple Analytics offers both raw and aggregated data.
+This makes it possible to analyze your data yourself on a very deep level.
+From the docs on their website, we don't see any integrations with dashboarding tools like Power Bi or Google Data Studio.

 ### Costs
 Plausible is open source.
 If you are technical, you can host your analytics.
-This means you only need to pay for your hosting.
+This means you still need to pay for hosting and make sure to keep the software up to date yourself.
 Plausible also offers paid solutions:
 - 9$ Per month for up to 10,000 pageviews.
 - 19$ Per month for up to 100,000 pageviews
 - 69$ Per month for up to 1 million pageviews